Ready for lift off! Pepe ready to prove Arsenal right for passing on Zaha | Goal.com

 "The key is to have good people around you.
 I have my family here with me so I can be good mentally, especially when things are not going well.
 I rely a lot on them.
 For me, it was always going to be difficult to come here into the unknown, with a different language.
 So to have my family with me is important.

 There had been signs that Pepe was about to make his mark with his new club.
-Although he missed a golden chance during the defeat at Bramall Lane on Monday night, he was Arsenal’s stand-out performer on an otherwise disappointing evening in Sheffield.
+Although he missed a golden chance during the defeat at Sheffield United on Monday night, he was Arsenal’s stand-out performer on an otherwise disappointing evening at Bramall Lane.

 The confidence that had drained out of him after a bright first few games looked to be coming back.
 He was running at defenders again and twice he went close with decent efforts in the second half from outside the box.

-But you felt he still needed that big stand-out moment and it finally arrived on Thursday night when he rescued Arsenal from what appeared to be certain defeat with those two set pieces in the final 10 minutes.
+But you felt he still needed that big stand-out moment and it finally arrived against Vitoria when he rescued Arsenal from what appeared to be certain defeat with those two set-pieces in the final 10 minutes.

 And now you would expect the winger to be brimming with confidence on Sunday when Crystal Palace visit the Emirates.